evantahler/www.christinahussain.com/README.md

 # Christina's Website

+Running the command will tell you how to look at the site on your computer

+I am an isomorphic React + Next.JS project.

-## Development
+## Install
+This is a [React Project](https://facebook.github.io/react/) utilizing [next.js](https://github.com/zeit/next.js/) and [react-bootstrap](https://react-bootstrap.github.io/)

-* You can run a local server with `npm start`
+* You can run a local server with `npm rnu dev`
   * You will need homebrew (https://brew.sh/)
   * You will need node.js installed (`brew install node`)
-  * You will need to install the dependancies for the project `npm install`

-Running the command will tell you how to look at the site
+Then:
+- `npm install`

+## Running in Development (on your laptop)
+- `npm run dev`

+## Building for Production

+The master branch of this repository is automatically deployed to heroku

+## Linting

+We use [standard.js](https://standardjs.com) to manage our lint rules.
+We run `standard` as part of our test suite, and your contributions must pass.
+Standard is *very* opinionated and inflexible such that we cannot inject our own opinions.
+There are no eslint/jshint files to manage in this project.

-## Deployment
+## CSS
-* Just `git push`.
-The site is served by Github.com's static site hosting
+- we use a default boostrap CSS file
+- all components provide thier own CSS inline